hypothete/gmagic/README.md

 ## Starting the app

+You can use GMagic online at [hypothete.github.io/gmagic](https://hypothete.github.io/gmagic).

-Download the repo, then open a terminal in the folder.
+To run locally, download the repo, then open a terminal in the folder.
 Run:

 ```bash
   yarn